AhmedMaherAli/Sign-Language-Digits-Detection/README.md

 # Sign-Language-Digits-Detection

 #To run this proect:
--You need to instal keras
+-You need to instal keras and sk-learn, running it on google colab is preferable.

 #Description
 -In this project i use Dence Neural Network to make the detection process,